zeitmaschinen/figma-mcp-server/README.md

 6. `claude_desktop_config.json` has your Figma token
 7. Claude Desktop was completely closed and reopened

-## Design System management commands - What can you ask?
+## Fun part begins!
+What type of questions can you make?
-Remember to always provide the file key to Claude in your initial request or whenever you want to analyze a new file.
+First of all, one tip: Remember to always provide the file key to Claude in your initial request or whenever you want to analyze a new file.
 Otherwise, it will ask for it. 😊

 ### Component Audit & Organization
 1. Claude, show me all components from my Figma file